masterklavi/php-cache-benchmark/README.md

 * Memcached
 * Redis (phpredis)

-# Run
+## Run
 To Benchmarking:

     php run.php

 To Charting the results:

     php chart.php

-# Results
+## Results
-see result.json and charts/ folder
+The last result is stored in [result.json](https://github.com/masterklavi/php-cache-benchmark/blob/master/result.json)

+## Charts
+The Charts of the last result is stored in [charts/](https://github.com/masterklavi/php-cache-benchmark/tree/master/charts) folder